 The Pegasus program focuses on the unique features of an extremely low aspect ratio spherical tokamak (ST) that enable world-relevant fusion studies in a university-based experiment.
-The present program mission is to compare, contrast, and develop solenoid-free startup and possibly sustainment techniques for next-step nuclear devices.
-The Pegasus research team is comprised of 1 faculty member, 4 scientists, 4 engineers, 9 PhD students, and 3 undergraduate students.
+The present program mission is to compare, contrast, and develop solenoid-free startup and possibly sustainment techniques for next-step fusion energy systems.
+The Pegasus research team is comprised of 1 faculty member, 4 scientists, 4 engineers, 10 graduate students, and several undergraduate students.
 Students have been actively involved in the design, construction, and operation of Pegasus since its inception.

 Shown is a high speed movie of a Pegasus discharge.
 The bright spots at the start of the discharge are the locations at which electron current is injected into the vacuum vessel to provide a source of DC helicity injection.
 This is one of the many unique methods of plasma startup being explored at Pegasus.

 A grand challenge of science today is to develop the scientific understanding of the properties of high temperature plasmas and to apply that knowledge to support the future development of fusion energy.
 Harnessing fusion would provide a virtually limitless, environmentally friendly source of power to the world.
 The Pegasus Toroidal Experiment conducts research that is part of a worldwide effort to enhance our understanding of plasma behavior and magnetic confinement.
 Click here to learn more about fusion: Fusion Basics